 - The City operates 9 electric Nissan Leaf vehicles as part of our corporate vehicle fleet.

 - The construction of any new gas station now requires complementary EV chargers.

 To support growing demand for electric vehicles and encourage the reduction of greenhouse gas emissions in Surrey, City staff continue to develop new EV policies and strategies.
 These policies will improve everyone's access to EV charging ports in public and private locations.
-Read about our Electric Vehicle Strategy currently in the planning stages.
+Read about our Electric Vehicle Strategy.